“M. Butterfly” Explores Male Denial Through Artful Lens—at S.F. Playhouse

 Song becomes Rene’s obsession, appearing first in full operatic regalia, in the death scene from Puccini’s Madame Butterfly.
 Based on a shocking true story, the diplomat in China pursues his torturous love affair with Song for twenty years.
 He claims he did not know “she” was a “he.”

-Hwang reveals how ignorance, denial, and an obsessive desire for dominance, poison relationships—both Gallimard’s inscrutable relationship with Song AND Westerners’ fragile relations with Southeast Asia.
-As a disposal diplomat, himself, Rene grasps for power but drowns in denial.
+Hwang explores the depths to which ignorance, denial, and a desire to DOMINATE, poison relationships—both Gallimard’s inscrutable relationship with Song AND Westerners’ fragile relations with Southeast Asia.
+Rene’s position as a low-ranking French diplomat is caught up in trickery between France and the US, vying for control of Vietnam.
+As a disposal diplomat, Rene grasps for power but desperation makes him an easy pawn.

 Director Bridgette Loriaux fills the stage with graceful movement and sly humor.
-The stunning courtroom scene, hundreds of roses still strewn about the stage, presses the outstanding supporting cast into dramatic service.
-They sway, slump, and turn their backs as the two lost lovers mire in the past.
+The stunning courtroom scene, with hundreds of roses still strewn about the stage, presses the outstanding supporting cast into dramatic service.
+They sway, slump, and turn their backs as the two lost lovers muck through their past.

 Amanda Pulcini, Aleisha Lew, Elena Wright, Anthony Doan, Stacy Ross, Adria Swan, Andre Amarotico and Catherine Luedtke